|HPS 0410||Einstein for Everyone|

 Force: When two bodies interact, the force measures the rate of transfer of momentum and energy, such as through the two relations below.
 That is, it measures the intensity of an interaction.
 It is roughly equivalent to the pre-scientific notion of muscular effort.
 A push can set a heavy cart in motion because it applies a force to it.
 Its size is given by the rate of transfer of energy and momentum.

-If a constant force acts on a body, force, energy and
+a constant force acts on a body, force, energy and momentum are

 Momentum gained by body = Force x Time during which force acts